 -The emphasis in the Land Use Chapter and the Long-Range Land Use Map appears at odds with the goals of prioritizing equity and access for mobility projects.
-The greatly expanded suburban residential development, particularly the Conservation Residential, places housing in areas without mobility or transit options.
-Similarly, there appears to be little planning for the Equity Emphasis Areas in the Land Use Chapter.
+The proposed development in the Land Use Chapter does not align with the adopted MWCOG regional transit plan, particularly the Conservation Residential which places housing in areas without mobility or transit options.
+Similarly, there appears to be little planning for transit options in the Equity Emphasis Areas in the Land Use Chapter.